 Transformations in Weld

-Weld gives you two powerful ways to handle transformations:
+Weld supports two approaches to transformations:

-1. Weld Transform — build and schedule models directly in Weld with the SQL editor.
+1. Weld Transform: build and schedule models directly in Weld with the SQL editor.

-2. Third-party orchestration — plug in dbt/dbt Core or your warehouse/BI tools while Weld handles ingestion, orchestration, and reverse-ETL.
+2. Third-party orchestration: plug in dbt/dbt Core or your warehouse/BI tools while Weld handles ingestion, orchestration, and reverse-ETL.

 Weld Transform